cacilhas/montegasppa/_source/posts/2024-03-19-dms-diagnostic-criteria.md

   pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights or movement.

-  Have you, that’s “everybody-little-bit-Autistic,” scored how many checks?
+  Have you, who’s “everybody-little-bit-Autistic,” scored how many checks?

 -----